abdus/abdus.net/content/pages/about.md

 Hey there!
 You are welcome to the most weird area of my website.
 I have no idea what to write about myself.
 But I will give it a try anyways.

 So, I am Abdus.
 I am a developer living in north-eastern part of India.
+I work for a Fittech start-up called [Level](https://level.game).

 I am skilled at building websites, managing servers, playing with cloud stuffs and of course Linux.
 For a list of technical skills I've got, please [visit this